 The state of the science regarding PFAS compounds is unsettled and rapidly expanding.
 This is true of analytical methods, health effects, and treatment technology.
 Much of this is due to the very small concentrations being considered – generally in the tens of parts per trillion(ppt) (one ppt in terms of time is 1 second in 31,700 years or in terms of volume, 1 drop of water in 20 Olympic swimming pools)

 The US EPA issued a Health Advisory for two of the most common PFAS compounds combined (PFOA and PFOS) of 70 parts per trillion in drinking water.
-In the supporting documentation EPA stated numerous times that the advisory was not intended to be a limit or intended to be used to set limits for drinking water or any other media.

 In 2018 Maine DEP set screening standards for PFAS in Chapter 418 Beneficial Use of Solids wastes.
 In Appendix A of that Chapter, included in the 165 compounds for which standards are list are PFBS at 1.9 mg/kg (ppb) dry weight, PFOS at 0.0052 mg/kg, and PFOA at 0.0025 mg/kg.
-These standards were set at one-half the risk standard used by the Department for clean up sites contaminated with hazardous substances.
+These standards were set at one-half the risk standard used by the Department for clean-up sites contaminated with hazardous substances.

 In one of the most often cited studies of people exposed to high levels of PFAS compounds from a manufacturing plant in Parkersburg, West Virginia, “probable links” to high cholesterol, ulcerative colitis, thyroid disease, testicular and kidney cancers were found.
-No link was found to hypertension or other cancers although other studies have claimed linkages to those other conditions.

 Because these compounds have been so widely used as flame retardants/stain repellants in carpets and upholstery, one of the highest common sources of exposure to PFAS is through indoor dust.
 In a 2008 study by Stynar and Lindstrom, household dust from three daycare operations in the United States had an average concentrations of 142 ppb PFOA and 201 ppb PFOS.